 If you are just getting started with photography, then let me introduce you to the joys of shooting landscapes.
 It requires different settings, skills, and gear than other photography you might be doing.
 This article will cover what you need to know to get started.

 The 7 Steps of Landscape Photography:

 The first thing we will need to do is make sure you have the proper gear.
 So let’s start with that.

 Once you have a camera and lens, the only other necessity for landscape photography is a good tripod.
 Very often you will be shooting in low-light situations and in any case you will want to maximize sharpness.

 The right tripod for you depends on a ton of factors.
 There is an old saying in photography that the perfect tripod is light, stable, and cheap, but you can only have two of those.
 The right tripod for you will always result in a compromise of some sort.

 For example, you may just want a small and light tripod because you will be doing a lot of hiking, or perhaps because you just have a small camera that does not need a lot of support.
-You might give something up in the way of stability, but many photographers say you just need a small tripod.
+You might give something up in the way of stability, but maybe not if you have a small mirrorless camera setup.

 Other Recommended Items

 If you do a lot of landscape photography, you will end up with a lot of other items in your bag.
 I have listed some of the favorite tools of the landscape photographer below.
 Some of these are even considered necessities by some.
 Take a look and decide which would benefit you: